 We are also concerned that CMS' policy is having the unintended consequence of stifling innovation as branded products on the market or in the pipeline for FDA approval will be virtually impossible for Medicare beneficiaries to access once they come off pass-through.
-Several companies are pursuing costly research and development of products that can deliver the medications necessary during the extended post-procedure period, including intracameral antibiotics, yet be administered at the time of the cataract surgery.
+Several companies are pursuing costly research and development of products that can deliver the medications necessary during the extended post-procedure period, including intracameral antibiotics that would be administered at the time of the ophthalmic surgery.
 Current policy will impede the development of these important pharmaceutical products.
 Without the assurance that ASCs will be able to afford to provide these treatments to patients, manufacturers will discontinue their innovation in this area.

-We are fortunate as clinicians and ASCs to have multiple options to treat our patients' post-operative challenges - which are excellent self-administered drugs and effective surgeon-administered intracameral injectables.
-Our members and facilities believe that patients should be afforded the option of using self-administered eye drop medications post-procedure or to have FDA-approved drug products administered at the time of the cataract surgery.
+We are fortunate as clinicians and ASCs to have multiple options to treat our patients' post-operative challenges - which are excellent self-administered drugs and new, effective surgeon-administered drugs.
+Our members and facilities believe that patients should be afforded the option of using self-administered eye drop medications post- procedure (Part D products) or to have FDA-approved drug products administered by the surgeon at the time of the ophthalmic surgery (Part B products).

-Therefore, our organizations urge CMS to develop a policy that covers and pays for drugs that are administered at the time of cataract surgery, and have an FDAapproved indication to treat/prevent post- operative issues, such as pain and inflammation, and in the future, infection, separately under Medicare Part B.
+Therefore, our organizations urge CMS to develop a policy that covers and pays for drugs that are administered at the time of ophthalmic surgery, and have an FDA-approved indication to treat/prevent post- operative issues, such as pain and/or inflammation, and in the future, infection, separately under Medicare Part B.